Analyze RGA data in Snowflake

 LEFT JOIN feedback_per_search_id as feedback

-ON queries.organization_id = feedback.organization_id
+ON rga_queries.organization_id = feedback.organization_id

-AND queries.insight_xid = feedback.search_id
+AND rga_queries.insight_xid = feedback.search_id

 AND has_answer